Anti-waste law (AGEC) for a circular economy: what has been achieved?

 réparation

-Are you hesitating to buy a device because of the cost of repairing it?
+Are you reluctant to buy a device because of the cost of repairing it?
 Thereparability index is here to help you choose!
 With scores from 1 to 10 displayed in-store, you'll immediately know whether your future smartphone or dishwasher is a good candidate to last... or not.
 A simple, but devilishly effective idea for avoiding over-consumption!

-The associations also regret "the lack of control" over the implementation of measures, such as recycling and sorting at source of bio-waste, which have not yet been extended to the entire population in France, and "the transition to environmentally-friendly products, such as reusable packaging, which is still too slow".
+The associations also regret "the lack of control" over the implementation of measures, such as recycling and sorting at source of bio-waste, which have not yet been extended to the entire population in France, and "the transition to environmentally-friendly products, such as reusable packaging, is still too slow".

 Who we are